Understanding and configuring Windows Connection Manager

 This topic describes how Windows automatically manages physical wireless connectivity, and does not consider these connections:

 Pure virtual interfaces, such as VPNs or tunneled IP connections

 Windows 8, Windows 8.1, and Windows 10 include a number of policies to control connection management.
 These policies are not exposed in the Windows user interface but can be configured by using the WcmSetProperty API or Group Policy.

 Minimize simultaneous connections

-This policy is on by default for Windows 8, Windows 8.1, and Windows 10.
+This policy is configured using the fMinimizeConnections Group Policy.
+It is on by default for Windows 8, Windows 8.1, and Windows 10.
 If this policy is disabled, the behavior is similar to that for Windows 7 in which each interface connects to the most preferred network in range, regardless of the connectivity state of other interfaces.

 If this policy is enabled, Windows attempts to maintain the smallest number of concurrent connections that offer the best available level of connectivity.
 Windows maintains connectivity to the following networks: